-- a child labour awareness campaign has been launched in Jaipur
+- launched a child labour awareness campaign in Jaipur

-- we've engaged over 1000 businesses and business leaders to champion child labour free practices
+- engaged over 1,000 businesses and business leaders to champion child labour free practices, and secured commitment from leading businesses to open their supply chains to verification

-- we've introduced a Child Labour Free certification for craft and other products made in Jaipur.
+- introduced a Child Labour Free certification for craft and other products made in Jaipur

 Tens of thousands of children are trapped in hazardous workshops in Jaipur, producing goods including bangles, embroidery, sarees and semi-precious gems.
 Many of these children are forced to work for up to 15 hours a day.